ilaydaozer/WeatherApp/README.md

-WeatherApp using Python with OpenWeatherAPI and requests library This script uses the `requests` library to make an HTTP GET request to the OpenWeatherMap API.
+<h1>WeatherApp using Python with OpenWeatherAPI and requests library</h1>
+This script uses the `requests` library to make an HTTP GET request to the OpenWeatherMap API.
 Here's a breakdown of the main components:

 - `import requests`: This line imports the requests library, which is used to send HTTP requests easily.